 Beginning in 1903, the system of electric-driven passenger cars, trailers and freight cars transported passengers, mail, and freight from the Dantzler Saw Mill located just west of this site to Pascagoula Beach Park across 9.7 miles of track.
 At that time, Moss Point was the center of the region’s timber processing industry with numerous saw mills and shipyards that built wooden sail and power boats that transported wood products across the globe.
 The trolley service ceased in about 1925.

-The reconstructed trolley ticket booth is fitted with interpretive details about the trolley line’s history through historic photographs, maps, and descriptions of this period.
-The interpreted boat tour that operates from the Center will also highlight this history, including identification of locations along the route where sawmills, docks and shipyards once stood in the lower Escatawpa and Pascagoula Rivers The Moss Point Historic Commission and Jackson County have plans to continue to highlight this and other historic structures and places through a proposed historical map and tour.
+The replica trolley ticket booth is fitted with interpretive details about the trolley line’s history through historic photographs, maps, and descriptions of this period.
+The Moss Point Historic Commission and Jackson County have plans to continue to highlight this and other historic structures and places through a proposed historical map and tour.

 Our center also includes a 100-plus year old wood-frame building, locally known as the “Scout Hut”.
 Originally constructed as a small “cabin” in or about 1905 on land owned by the Woods family, the structure was subsequently expanded to include a covered porch and a brick chimney.
 From the late 20’s until the mid-60’s the building was used as a meeting place for Moss Point’s Boy Scout Troop 220.
 As such, this structure holds memories for countless Scouts that met there over those years, including many of the 75 Eagle Scouts from one of the oldest Scout Troops in the state and nation (85 years of Scouting).